 In 2023, the City Council signed an Exclusive Negotiating Agreement with Richman Group for 12.5 acres at Seccombe Lake Park.
 The site allows a maximum density of 30 du/ac, although up to 50 du/ac is allowed.
-In accordance with the SLA, the project must: 1) use at least 80 percent of the parcel for housing; and 2) ensure that at least 40 percent of the units are affordable to lowincome households, of which at least half affordable to very low-income are households.
+In accordance with the SLA, the project must: 1) use at least 80 percent of the parcel for housing; and 2) ensure that at least 40 percent of the units are affordable to lowincome households, of which at least half are affordable to very low-income households.
 The developable portion (10 acres) could yield 300 units, with 120 units affordable to low-income households.

-The City of San Bernardino is concurrently working with the Richman Group on site design and project concepts for the Seccombe Workforce Housing project.
+The City is concurrently working with the Richman Group on site design and project concepts for the Seccombe Workforce Housing project.
 To revitalize this area, Seccombe Lake Park is also being rehabilitated and revitalized.
-RHA Landscape Architects-Planners will complete design and construction documents for the highly anticipated revitalization project, for which the City dedicated \$9 million in federal COVID funds.
-The San Manuel Band of Mission Indians, a partner with the City, has also generously provided an additional \$1 million in funding to improve the park.
+RHA Landscape Architects will complete design and construction documents for the highly anticipated revitalization project, for which the City dedicated \$9 million in COVID funds.
+San Manuel Band of Mission Indians, a partner with the City, also provided additional \$1 million in funding to improve the park.
+While the City has issued an ENA to Richman